-- (iv) A Scheme has an ill-health early retirement rule with no requirement for the exercise of trustee or employer consent provided that a specified 'poor health' condition is met.
+- (iii) A Scheme secured a buyout of pensioner liabilities with an insurance company.
+As part of this transaction, the employer paid an additional contribution to the Scheme in order to maintain the funding level on a scheme specific funding basis pre and post buyout.
+The Scheme asked whether the additional contribution could be certified as a Deficit-Reduction Contribution.
+The Board noted that the buyout was not reflected elsewhere in the calculation of contributions to be certified for deficit-reduction purposes, as there had been no additional benefit accrual or augmentations as a result of the transaction.
+Therefore, as the contribution was made purely to offset the impact of the buyout transaction, it was not certifiable for deficit-reduction purposes. - (iv) A Scheme has an ill-health early retirement rule with no requirement for the exercise of trustee or employer consent provided that a specified 'poor health' condition is met.
 This condition is defined in terms of the employer's opinion as to the Member's ability to continue working in his or her current occupation.
 A Scheme Member had retired under these provisions and the Scheme asked whether this would be counted as an augmentation.
 The Board noted that, although the employer was required to exercise a degree of subjectivity in deciding whether the 'poor health' condition was met, the ill-health benefits followed as a right from that decision.
 In particular, neither the employer nor the Scheme trustees were exercising a discretion, once the ill-health had been determined.
-Therefore, the ill-health benefits should not be classified as an augmentation. - (v) A Scheme awarded a discretionary increase to all pensions in payment, to take effect from Wednesday 1 May 2019 following the submission of the deficit-reduction contributions certificate in April 2019.
-The increase was agreed and formally documented between the trustees and employer earlier in the year with the employer funding received during March 2019.
+Therefore, the ill-health benefits should not be classified as an augmentation. - (v) A Scheme awarded a discretionary increase to all pensions in payment, to take effect from 1 May 2020 following the submission of the deficit-reduction contributions certificate in April 2020.
+The increase was agreed and formally documented between the trustees and employer earlier in the year with the employer funding received during March 2020.
 The Scheme asked whether the exercise should be counted as an augmentation.
-The Board noted that all the necessary agreements to implement the increase had been obtained by Sunday 31 March 2019 (the end of the Scheme's certification period) and that the increase should therefore be classified as an augmentation, notwithstanding that it would not flow through to actual benefit payments until after the date of certification.
+The Board noted that all the necessary agreements to implement the increase had been obtained by 31 March 2020 (the end of the Scheme's certification period) and that the increase should therefore be classified as an augmentation, notwithstanding that it would not flow through to actual benefit payments until after the date of certification.
 As the additional employer funding was paid before 31 March, it should be included in the total contributions received over the certification period.